stepjam/PyRep/README.md

 Coppelia Robotics discontinued development of __V-REP__.
 Instead, they now focus their efforts on __CoppeliaSim__.
 CoppeliaSim is 100% compatible with V-REP.
 See more information [here](http://coppeliarobotics.com/helpFiles/en/versionInfo.htm#coppeliaSim4.0.0).

-PyRep is fully compatible with both V-REP and CoppeliaSim.

 ## Citation